BitcoinDesign/Guide/index.md

    height = 367
 %}

-We are organizing a designathon.
+We are organizing a designathon!
 Imagine a traditional hackathon, but this time focused only on design.
 Our goal is to motivate designers and builders to get together and collaboratively explore ideas and concepts in and around the bitcoin ecosystem.
-Come join us.
+Come join us!

 [Find out more](https://event.bitcoin.design){: .button }